vvjs22/9-2-front-end-portfolio-project/README.md

 ### Tests

-All tests are manual for this practice.
+There are no Jest tests for this parctice.
 To test each function, uncomment the designated lines in the `index.js` file.
 Then run: